jkang89/django-rest-apis/README.md

 Use NTP to sync time on your server to compensate for the dift.

 If you are getting this error on OSX, toggle the "set time zone" checkbox off and back on in Date & Time system preferences for a manual and temporary fix.
 It has been reported that OSX 10.9 Mavericks has an issue with time drift.

+If you are still receiving the 401 error, it could be due to invalid credentials.
+Be sure to double check the DJANGO_SECRET_KEY, the Access Token value, the Acess Token Secret value, Consumer Key value, and Consumer Secret value in all the places they are specified.

 Lastly, sample video provided by [TechSlides.com](http://techslides.com/sample-webm-ogg-and-mp4-video-files-for-html5).